 The heroine of this story was never fully understood.
 While she had excelled in life in social policy reform and the expansion of rights for women, many couldn’t see what she already had left as an inheritance to the world.
 Leadership is only for those who dare change it no matter what the prospect for failure is.
 By the time she sought a rise to power, the complexities of the world had already determined her leadership a failure.
 The minds had already weakened too much for Hillary Clinton to gain strength through the electoral institutions of American democracy.

 Our system had literally failed us.
 We could no longer see ourselves in the situation that we were before.
-It is the reason why so many voted for someone who could change the system.
+It is the reason why so many voted for someone who campaigned on changing the system.

 Somewhere else in the world, a different hero entered the scene and took on the establishment in a campaign that ultimately ended in his own refusal to govern under the conditions his country is in.
-While he had not gained as many votes as his competition, he was offered a seat at the table and run his agenda.
-Yet, he gave away his seat to others to govern for him as he sees his role as opposition leader to the government to be more important than the future of the Netherlands and its people he campaigned to serve for.
+While he had not gained as many votes as his competition, he was offered a seat at the table and the ability to run his agenda.
+Yet, he gave away his seat to others to govern for him as he saw his role as opposition leader to the government be more important than the future of the Netherlands and its people he campaigned to serve for.

 Insecure times ask for strong leadership.
-The people see that neither Geert Wilders nor Jesse Klaver have the personal competence and capacity to lead the country.
+The people see that neither Geert Wilders nor Jesse Klaver has the competence and capacity to lead the country.
 But there are others rising up with a much louder voice and a much stronger cultural platform for a grassroots movement.
 Right-wing populism won in 2016, lost a subsequent battle in 2017, but the fight, however, is not over yet.
-Instead of feeding political expedience to the flanks, leaders from all parties have to work together in an alliance between conservatives and progressives, and win over — with carefully crafted policy proposals — the hearts of the people again.
+Instead of feeding political expedience to the flanks, leaders from all parties need to work together in an alliance between conservatives and progressives and win over — with carefully crafted policy proposals — the hearts of the people.
 Populism cannot win if political leaders work together to overcome it.
 We saw it in 2012 and there are still opportunities left in 2017, yet our leaders worldwide need to excel unity instead of division in order to bridge the gaps of their societies.